tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 # Reason-ArturiaKeylabEssential-Remote

 Remote is the Propellerheadʼs protocol for communication between hardware control surfaces and Reason Studio application.
-This project provides Reason remote scripts for the **DAW Command Center** surface of the Arturia Keylab Essential keyboard
+This project provides Reason remote scripts for the **DAW Command Center** surface of the Arturia Keylab Essential keyboard and the **keyboard** itself (pads, encoders and faders sections).

 ![Arturia Keylab Essential Logo](https://medias.arturia.net/images/products/keylab-essential/keylab-essential-image.png)